Ongoing Class Registration

 - There is no talking, socializing, or disruption of class (Classes can be fun, but you are there to learn and so is the student next to you)

 - Please do not bring any valuables to the studio

-- Only water is to be consumed in the dressing room or the studios; Consumption of other beverages and food is confined to the reception and hallway areas; Garbage is to be placed into the receptacles provided in those areas; Wastebaskets in the dressing room and classrooms are for paper items and ballet shoe related discards only
+- Only water is to be consumed by the lockers or the studios; Consumption of other beverages and food is confined to the reception and hallway areas; Garbage is to be placed into the receptacles provided in those areas; Wastebaskets classrooms are for paper items and ballet shoe related discards only

 - Gum is not allowed in any area of the school at any time